-After making his City debut in the Community Shield match against Manchester United at Wembley, when he was introduced as a substitute, Mendy’s Premier League bow came against Arsenal in August 2016.
+After making his City debut in the FA Community Shield match against Manchester United at Wembley Stadium in 2016, when he was introduced as a substitute, Mendy’s Premier League bow came against Arsenal later that August.

 Such early promise and poise earned him international recognition and, by the time he left Monaco, Papy had represented France at Under-17s, Under-18s, Under-19s, Under-20s and Under-21s levels.